andreheijstek/til/rails/2020-08-30_using-siteprism-for-page-objects.md

     end

 Here I first define the URL for the Page and then the field on the page that I use for testing.

+In tests you can then use these page objects:

+    let(:ssp) { ShowStudynotePage.new }
+    let(:ncp) { NewCommentPage.new }

+    ssp.load
+    ncp.load(studynote: note.id)

+ssp.load navigates to the ShowStudynotePage, so the elements are available for setting and getting etc. ncp.load navigates to one specific CommentPage, the page belonging to this studynote.